 |

-At The Framers Workshop we are committed to offering sustainable picture frame design by offering alternative choices in eco-conscious materials and we make conscious choices toward playing a role in protecting our environment.
-These green framing choices involve the materials we have available for framing, the supplies we use on a daily basis, and our efforts to reuse and recycle as much as we can.
+Our green framing choices involve the materials we have available for framing, the supplies we use on a daily basis, and our efforts to reuse and recycle as much as possible.
 We build quality picture frames to last and we guarantee our work for life, so few if any of our frames end up in landfills.
-To the right is an ever- expanding list of our green framing practices.
-Below are some of our vendors who are mindful of the environment in their manufacturing processes and choice of materials.

 |